zacherytcox/stelligent-u/13-ECS/README.md

 #### Question: EC2 capacity

 _You did not need to specify an EC2 capacity in this lab, why?_
+>Because Fargate is managed by AWS and they handle the compute capacity.

 #### Question: Fargate volume/bind mounts

 _Fargate does not support volume and bind mounts.
 Why?_
+>Bind mounts are supported for tasks hosted on both Fargate and Amazon EC2 instances.
+Once all containers using a bind mount are stopped, for example when a task is stopped, the data is removed. - AWS

 #### Question: Fargate Networking